Liouvillian recursion method for the electronic Green's function: Method

-This observation provides us an alternative way of computing off-diagonal Green's function element within Lanczos' algorithm: we can compute their moments on the Lanczos-generated polynomial basis, yielding a decomposition of the off diagonnal elements $ A_{BC}(\omega)$ in terms of the polynomials that are orthogonal with respect to the targeted diagonnal element $A_{CC}(\omega)$.
+This observation provides us with an alternative way of computing off-diagonal Green function element within Lanczos' algorithm: we can compute their moments in the Lanczos-generated polynomial basis, yielding a decomposition of the off-diagonnal elements $ A_{\mathbf{BC}}(\omega)$ in terms of the polynomials that are orthogonal with respect to the targeted diagonal element $A_{\mathbf{CC}}(\omega)$.